 Online Learning Packet

 Thank you for taking the time to orient yourself to the basic principles of the circular economy prior to the face to face workshop.
 Over the next several weeks, you may move at your own pace through the reading materials and videos on the ethical circular economy.
 Consumption of the entire online learning packet requires approximately 4 hours of your time.
-Please enjoy the journey, and do not hesitate to contact us if you have any questions or comments.

 Introduction to Circular Economy